ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1bvzKuTybs4rG-iR4PXrXOz4z0rsHJXtD?usp=sharing)

+## Main Contributions
+- Comparative analysis of three quantum noise channels in MDI-QKD
+- Implementation of repetition and Hamming-based correction strategies
+- Experimental study of QBER stability under intercept-resend attacks
+- Identification of the “Eve masking” phenomenon in classical-style correction

 ## Research Question

 How do different types of quantum noise (depolarising, phase damping, amplitude damping) and eavesdropping attacks affect the stability of the QBER in MDI-QKD, and to what extent can simple error correction strategies (such as repetition code and Hamming code) mitigate these effects to improve secure key generation?